rgoshen/notes/computer_science/web_development/web-development.how-the-web-works.md

 If you want to be a web developer, you've got to know how the web works.
 Luckily, the internet was designed by incredibly smart people with accessibility in mind.

-In this subunit, we'll teach you all the fundamentals of how the internet works: what happens behind the scenes when you type in a URL, how data passes between computers, what IP addresses are and how they work, the Domain Name Server, and much much more.
+In this subunit, we'll teach you all the fundamentals of how the internet works: what happens behind the scenes when you type in a URL, how data passes between computers, what IP addresses are and how they work, the Domain Name Server, and much, much more.
 You've been using all of these services for years!

 ### Goals